IGT monitoring Covid-19, 4Q loss widens on impairment

 He added: “In the full year, we grew global gaming product sales by more than 20 percent thanks to higher unit shipments and the success of our new games.”

 Mr Sala added that IGT was monitoring the potential negative effect of the Covid-19 crisis on the casino supplier industry.
+The group has significant business in the lottery sector in Italy, a country with one of the highest reported tallies of Covid-19 infection outside China.

 “We are closely monitoring the impact of the coronavirus outbreak,” he was quoted as saying.
 “Apart from this, solid operational performance across products and regions should support continued momentum in 2020,” added Mr Sala.